speaking-clubs-kazan/speaking-clubs-kazan.github.io/hebrew/learning_hebrew/README.md

 Hebrew - one of the most ancient languages.
 It's at least 3500 years old.
 There is a legend that this world was written in Hebrew...

+We're not only speaking Hebrew here, but also doing translations, reading and writing!
 A skill to write and speak a visa-free entry country language - isn't that super useful?

 There are 2 meetings: